secwexen/secwexen/README.md

 - 🐳 Exploring container security with Docker and Kubernetes for modern cloud-native environments
 - ☁️ Understanding cloud security principles across platforms like AWS, Azure, and Google Cloud
 - 🤖 Automating penetration testing and security workflows through scripting and tool development
 - 🗄️ Practical experience in managing databases and applying security best practices to protect data integrity.
 Skilled in configuring, maintaining, and securing databases to ensure high availability and data protection
+- ⚡I'm passionate about Electrical and Electronics Engineering, focusing on circuit design, sensor systems, and microcontrollers like Arduino and STM32.
+I enjoy building embedded and IoT projects while constantly learning and improving.

 ## 🚧 Current Focus